-Established in 1962, as part of GOGF Ministries, Hart Children’s Homes has been a home to orphans in India and in Jamaica.
-The orphanage in India is home to 26 children, and nine children in Jamaica.
-Children in Hart Homes are provided with daily needs - food, safe living conditions and education.
-Hart Homes on sustainable basis ensure that every child in the home is provided with the daily necessities, care and protection, primarily because we strongly believe that every child should be protected from harsh living conditions and provided with daily necessities.
+As part of our mission to “Planting Churches, Preparing Leaders, Proclaiming the Gospel ...” in India and Jamaica.
+GOGF established the Hart Children’s Homes in 1962.
+Hart Children’s Homes have been home to orphans in India and in Jamaica.
+The orphanage in India is home to 26 children, and nine(9) children in Jamaica.
+Children in Hart Homes are provided with daily needs - food, safe living conditions, and education.
+Hart Homes on a sustainable basis ensures that every child in the home is provided with daily necessities, care, and protection.
+We strongly believe that every child should be protected from harsh living conditions and provided with daily necessities.
 We also believe that being an orphan should not hinder children from pursuing education.

+Simon is one of the orphans who has positively benefited from residing in Hart Children's Homes in India.
+Prior to Joining Hart, Simon lost his father, he was unable to enroll in basic primary or secondary education, primarily because his mother could not afford the cost of basic education.
 And like many other orphans in developing countries who are deprived in their ability to attend school due to lack of finances and vicious cycles of poverty, Simon was at that time among the orphans who began to beg on the streets, steal, shine shoes and clean car windows in an effort to make a few rupees (Indian currency) for food and in most cases contribute to household income in order to meet some of his siblings’ limited basic needs.
 In the long run, all of these activities continued to pose a risk in Simon’s life and well-being.
-It is not hard to imagine that there could be countless other orphans in a similar predicament as Simon’s, leading to lack of education, exposure to dangerous conditions because of attempts to make money doing odd jobs, and possibly even stealing.
+It is not hard to imagine that there could be countless other orphans in a similar predicament, leading to lack of education, exposure to dangerous conditions.
+Most children attempt to find money by carrying-out odd jobs, and possibly even stealing.
 Orphans can be susceptible to exploitation as domestic workers, which can lead to exposure to dangerous conditions.
-This can hinder them in their ability attend school.
-Other orphans as young as 12 years old, primarily girls are recruited/sold into the ‘child’ sex-human trafficking industry or they often turn themselves to prostitution to survive, which then puts them at a high risk of becoming infected with HIV/AIDS and becoming pregnant.
+This can hinder them in their ability to attend school.
+Other orphans as young as twelve(12) years old, primarily girls are recruited/sold into the ‘child’ sex-human trafficking industry or they often turn to prostitution in order to survive, which then puts them at a high risk of becoming infected with HIV/AIDS and becoming pregnant.